 Simple carbohydrates have the advantage that the body can process them quickly because of their simple molecular structure.

-These sugars are directly converted to glucose, offering a quick rush of energy, followed by a low once the process is complete.
+These sugars quickly turn into glucose, providing an immediate energy boost, followed by a low once the process is finished.

 Simple carbs affect blood sugar levels quickly.
 They tend to have a high Glycaemic Index (GI).
 They are regarded as bad carbs and should be avoided most of the time.